SayaliAyarkar2018/trrringo-api-docs/source/index.html.md

 > Make sure to replace `<api_key>` with your API key and `<auth_token>` with your Auth Token

 Carnot uses API keys to allow access to the API.
-You can get a new API key by writing to us at prathamesh1729@gmail.com
+You can get a new API key by writing to us at chakshu.gautam@carnot.co.in

 The API key must be included in all API requests to the server in a header that looks like the following: